Who wants their chart done? Family tree pedigree chart, that is?

 If you think pedigrees are just for royalty, dogs, and horses, think again!
 Genealogy makes history personal for everyone.
 And a family tree makes a great gift for a loved one…or for yourself!

 I just finished a 4-generation pedigree chart (up to the 8 great-grandparents level) for a client.
-I sent her a bunch of supporting files to print out and put into a binder, along with some family photos, using the chart as the binder cover, for her Dad’s birthday.
+I sent her a bunch of supporting documents to print out and put into a Family History Binder, along with some family photos, using the chart as the binder cover, for her Dad’s birthday.
 Here’s what she and others have had to say:

 Thank you so much for all your hard work, this information you have put together is so fascinating!!
 I have really enjoyed sharing it with my parents! — K.Z.